Skip to content

 Terminal window

-cliq settings --unset integrations.github.pr_draft
+cliq settings --unset agents.git.github.pr_draft

 Here’s what a first-time configuration looks like: